Football Weekends at Notre Dame

 Writer Bill Schmitt and photographer Lou Sabo approached the question with the kind of wide-ranging curiosity that goes beyond sports books, guidebooks, and history books.
 Their work reveals that the answer comes from many sources and primarily from the people who share the experience.
 The book focuses on students, many of whom have no involvement on the field; Catholics and believers of all faiths; alumni; visitors from around the country and the world; South Bend neighbors and business owners; athletes; and the coaches.

-BILL SCHMITT is communications manager for the Office of Public Affairs and Communication at the University of Notre Dame.
+Bill Schmitt is a writer and editor for the Office of Public Affairs and Communication at the University of Notre Dame.

-“[Schmitt] gives insight into the powerful combinations of education and faith, responsibility and generosity, team and family.
-Not your average college football narrative, [the book asks] us to look beneath and beyond the institution to one person, one team, one college, one community, one country, one world.” — In Michiana
+"The author gives insight into the powerful combinations of education and faith, responsibility and generosity, team and family.
+Not your average college football narrative, he implores us to look beneath and beyond the institution to one person, one team, one college, one community, one country, one world." —In Michiana